nextbreakpoint/flink-k8s-toolbox/README.md

 - **STOPPING**

   This status means that the cluster is going to stop.
-The Flink job will be canceled (creating a new savepoint) or stopped (without creating a new savepoint), and the secondary resources will be deleted (optional).
+The Flink job will be canceled (creating a new savepoint) or stopped (without creating a new savepoint), and the secondary resources will be stopped or deleted (optional).

 - **SUSPENDED**